abhishek3100/capstone-cloud-DevOps-Nanodegree/README.md

 # Steps In Completing the Project

 * Step 1 : Propose and Scope the Project
-* Step 2 : Use Jenkins, and implement blue/green or rolling deployment.
+* Step 2 : Using Jenkins, and implement blue/green or rolling deployment.
-* Step 3 : Pick AWS Kubernetes as a Service, or build your own Kubernetes cluster
+* Step 3 : Pick AWS Kubernetes as a Service, or building own Kubernetes cluster
-* Step 4 : Build your pipeline
+* Step 4 : Building our pipeline
-* Step 5 : Test your pipeline
+* Step 5 : Testing our pipeline